queryluke/masseffect-5e-data/text/en/bestiary/thresher-maw.md

       text: >-
-        Each creature of the thresher maw's choice that is within <me-distance length='150' /> of the name and aware of it must succeed on a DC 22 Wisdom saving throw or become {frightened} for 1 minute.
+        Each creature of the thresher maw's choice that is within <me-distance length='150' /> of the name and aware of it must succeed on a DC 22 Wisdom saving throw or become <me-condition id='frightened' /> for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to the